Why Your Roof Leaks In Heavy Rain & How To Fix It

 Get A Free Estimate

 If you notice that your roof leaks during heavy rain storms, it is essential to get your roof fixed right away or it could end up costing you a lot more money down the line.
 Many leaks come from old or improperly installed roofing systems that have aged, deteriorated, cracked, broken or been damaged and now have areas that allow water to get through.
 When rain starts coming down heavily, it will find it’s way into all of the small or large holes, cracks and anything else that water can get to, especially if you have an old roof or a roof with lots of repairs or patches.
+If you can, take pictures of all the roofing and exterior damage because it will help you get your insurance to pay for a roof replacement.

 If it doesn’t leak during light rain, that doesn’t actually mean it is not leaking.
 Typically any areas that water can penetrate are at risk and are most likely damaging your building, whether it’s causing mold on your rafters or roof decking or causing water damage without showing any signs from inside the house.
 Minor leaks soon turn into major leaks that can quickly cause significant damage, so make sure you don’t let a small leak get worse.
 Have it fixed by a professional roof leak repair specialist right away.
 Let’s take a look at some of the most common reasons for roof leaks during heavy rain.